BrownAppliedCryptography/brownappliedcryptography.github.io/src/docs/projects/cipher.md

 Please note: you may NOT change any of the function headers defined in the stencil.
 Doing so will break the autograder; if you don't understand a function header, please ask us what it means and we'll be happy to clarify.

-## Ciphers
+## Cryptographic Protocols

 In this assignment you will implement four cryptographic protocols: Diffie-Hellman key exchange, El Gamal encryption, RSA encryption, and DSA signatures.
-Using what you know about these schemes from class and from the descriptions above, implement the function headers in `src/cipher.cpp`.
+Using what you know about these protocols from class and from the descriptions above, implement the function headers in `src/cipher.cpp`.
 We recommend doing them in the order they are introduced, but there is no best way to complete this assignment.
 In particular, you should edit the following functions:

 - `long diffie_hellman(long p, long g, long a, long B)`
 - `std::tuple<long, long> elgamal_encrypt(long p, long g, long A, long m)`